vitwit/matic-jagar/INSTRUCTIONS.md

 The repo provides five dashboards

-1. Validator Monitoring Metrics - These are the validator metrics which are calculated and stored in influxdb.
+1. Validator Monitoring Metrics - Displays the validator metrics which are calculated and stored in influxdb.
-2. Bor - These are the bor metrics which are calculated and stored in influxdb.
+2. Bor - Displays the bor metrics of validator which are calculated and stored in influxdb.
-3. System Metrics - These are the metrics related to your validator server on which this tool is hosted on.
+3. System Metrics - Displays the metrics related to your validator server on which this tool is hosted on.
-4. Summary -  gives quick overview of heimall, bor and system metrics.
+4. Summary - Displays a quick overview of heimdall, bor and system metrics.
-5. Heimdall network metrics - These are tendermint prometheus metrics emmitted by the node.
+5. Setup Overview - Displays current block height, block time, number of connected peers and number of unconfirmed transactions of validator and two sentries.

-Information on all the dashboards can be found [here](./docs/dashboard-desc.md)
+Information on all the dashboards can be found [here](./docs/dashboard-desc.md).

 ## Importing dashboards

 ### 1. Login to your Grafana dashboard
-- Open your web browser and go to http://<your_ip>:3000/. `3000` is the default HTTP port that Grafana listens to if you haven’t configured a different port.
+- Open your web browser and go to http://<your_validator_ip>:3000/. `3000` is the default HTTP port that Grafana runs on if you haven’t configured a different port.
+Please make sure your firewall allows it to be accesed from the browser.
 - If you are a first time user type `admin` for the username and password in the login page.
 - You can change the password after login.

 ### 2. Create Datasources

 - Before importing the dashboards you have to create a datasource of **InfluxDBMatic**.
-- To create datasoruces go to configuration and select Data Sources.
+- To create datasources go to configuration and select Data Sources.
 - Click on `Add data source` and select InfluxDB from Time series databases section.
 - Name the datasource as`InfluxDBMatic`.
 Replace the URL with `http://localhost:8086`.
 In InfluxDB Details section replace Database name as `matic`.
 - Click on **Save & Test** .
 Now you have a working Datasource of InfluxDBMatic.